Prof. Sarah Bekessy

 Holly is an experienced urban ecologist working to translate scientific theory into positive on-ground action for people and nature.
 A specialist in spatial modelling and natural history, Holly has been combining these skills to optimise how we make space for nature during the urban planning process.

 Dr. Casey Visintin

-Originally trained as an architect and urban planner, Casey Visintin has ten years of experience working in a multinational firm on large urban development and sustainable building projects.
-He is a LEED-accredited professional and has completed two gold-certified institutional buildings – both from the programming/schematic design phase through construction and post-occupancy evaluation.
-He obtained post-graduate qualifications (M. Env – Wildlife Conservation; PhD – Applied Ecology) to support his passion for biological conservation.
-Casey’s current postdoctoral research focuses on improving biodiversity outcomes in the built environment by integrating the disciplines of architecture and ecology.
+Trained as an architect and urban planner, Casey has ten years of experience working in a multinational firm on large urban development and sustainable building projects.
+Casey obtained his PhD in Applied Ecology to support his passion for biological conservation.
+His research focuses on integrating the disciplines of architecture and ecology.

 Thami is an urban planner and spatial analyst with a specialist interest in urban greening, and a history of delivering greening projects and policy in Melbourne’s most urbanised spaces.
 His research focuses on understanding how to overcome the challenges urban planners face when creating space for nature in cities & finding innovative solutions to those challenges.

 Katherine’s research investigates the drivers of biodiversity change and function in urban landscapes.
 She uses a variety of methods to understand the influence of design on plant-insect relationships including entomological surveys, field experiments and DNA metabarcoding.
 Katherine's work informs design guidelines to enhance biodiversity in urban greenspaces.